 These are all considered "labels" for the equipment.

-Hardware acceleration, graphics card type, audio/video decoding support.
+Hardware acceleration, graphics card type, audio/video decoding support status.

 Especially common in Canvas or WebGL fingerprints.

-IP address, geographical location (inferred through IP or other means).
+IP address, geographic location (inferred through IP or other means).

-Although it changes quickly, it can still serve as a reference for identification.
+Although the changes are rapid, it can still serve as a reference for recognition.

 HTTP request headers (including User-Agent, Accept-Language, Referer, etc.).

-These are messages automatically sent by the browser.
+These are the messages sent automatically by the browser.

-Although many fingerprint detection methods do not rely solely on this, it may still be used as a supplement.
+Although many fingerprint detection methods do not rely solely on this, it can still be used as a supplement.

-However, pure browser fingerprints tend to not rely on cookies.
+However, pure browser fingerprints tend to rely on not using cookies.

 Usage of proxies / VPNs / TOR or suspicious connection patterns.

-If a visitor uses a proxy/VPN, they may be flagged as high risk.
+If a visitor uses a proxy/VPN, they may be detected as a higher risk.

-If you are a website operator, developer, or engaged in risk control, using ToDetect browser fingerprint detection can help you save a lot of time and costs.
+If you are a website operator, developer, or engaged in risk control, using ToDetect browser fingerprint detection can save you a lot of time and costs.

 Application scenarios include:

-Identifying repeat users: even if cookies are cleared or incognito mode is used, it can still determine whether it is the same device.
+Identify duplicate users: Even after clearing cookies or using incognito mode, it can still determine whether it is the same device.

-Prevent fraud or abuse: For example, issues like account spoofing, fake orders, and multiple account logins can be effectively identified through fingerprint detection.
+Preventing fraud or abuse: For example, actions like account farming, fake orders, and multi-account logins can be effectively identified through fingerprint detection.

-User behavior analysis: Understand the distribution of visitor devices to optimize website compatibility and performance.
+User behavior analysis: Understand the distribution of visitor devices, optimize website compatibility and performance.

-Compliance and Privacy Controls: ToDetect generally has a compliance design that helps enterprises legally collect and use fingerprint information.
+Compliance and Privacy Control: ToDetect generally has a compliance design that helps enterprises legally collect and use fingerprint information.

-Although browser fingerprinting is powerful, there are some points to be aware of when using it:
+Although browser fingerprinting is powerful, there are also some points to pay attention to when using it:

-Do not rely entirely on single fingerprint recognition.
+Do not rely solely on a single fingerprint recognition.

-Fingerprint is only one of the judgment criteria and is best used in combination with login behavior, access frequency, device changes, etc.
+Fingerprinting is just one of the criteria for judgment; it's best used in combination with login behavior, access frequency, device changes, and so on.

 To consider equipment updates.

-After the user changes their phone, upgrades the system, or updates the browser, the fingerprint may have slight variations.
-The system needs to have a certain "tolerance."
+After the user changes their phone, upgrades the system, or updates the browser, the fingerprint may undergo slight variations.
+The system should have a certain level of "tolerance."

 Focus on privacy compliance

-If it involves cross-site tracking or long-term identification, it is necessary to comply with relevant privacy regulations such as GDPR and CCPA.
+If cross-site tracking or long-term identification is involved, relevant privacy regulations such as GDPR and CCPA must be followed.

 Balancing safety and experience

-Overly strict detection may harm normal users, while being too lenient can create loopholes.
-It is recommended to flexibly adjust based on actual business needs.
+Overly strict detection may harm normal users, while being too lenient can lead to exploitation.
+It is recommended to flexibly adjust based on actual business conditions.

-The essence of browser fingerprint detection is not "privacy invasion," but rather to establish a safer network trust mechanism.
+The essence of browser fingerprint detection is not "invading privacy," but rather establishing a safer network trust mechanism.

-The more items included in browser fingerprint detection, the more accurate the identification is; however, its use must be reasonable and compliant.
+The more items included in browser fingerprint detection, the more accurate the identification, but the use must be reasonable and compliant.

 If you want to quickly integrate this type of functionality into your project, ToDetect browser fingerprint detection is a good choice—it can help you easily identify device characteristics while balancing privacy and performance.